njgit/App-Pipeline-Lite/docs/index.rst

 Summarising over all jobs using a once step
 -------------------------------------------

-A common task is to perform a summary over all processed jobs, or all values of a datasource.
+A common task is to perform a summary over all processed jobs or all values of a datasource.

 This can be achieved by adding a step that only executes once, and for which you can access the names of all the files of a previous step or all the values from a datasource.